Continuing Conversation... James Tooley on Private Schools for the Poor and The Beautiful Tree

 By Amy Willis

 This week, EconTalk host Russ Roberts welcomed author James Tooley to talk about what he discovered in researching the educational options of the world’s poorest children.
 What he found is surprising to many, but as Roberts notes, some find Tooley’s work dangerous.
-Let us know what you think about their conversation, using the prompts in this week’s Extra.

 Check Your Knowledge: